Social media is taking over the world. And social media stocks are benefitting.

 Social media has never been more prominent.
-The president of the United States’ favorite platform is Twitter and he issued an executive order to ban the use of Chinese-owned short-video sharing app TikTok in the U.S. Facebook is richer and more polarizing than ever, especially as the election approaches.
-“The Social Dilemma,” a critically acclaimed documentary about the nefarious intentions of the big social media companies, is one of the most-watched movies on Netflix right now.
+The former president of the United States famously used Twitter as a daily megaphone for all his latest thoughts, for better or worse depending on which end of the political spectrum you fall.
+Facebook is richer and more polarizing than ever.
+“The Social Dilemma,” a critically acclaimed documentary about the nefarious intentions of the big social media companies, was one of the most-watched movies on Netflix last year.
 So it’s no wonder that social media stocks are faring well.

 But did you know just how well they’re doing this year?

-The Global X Social Media ETF (SOCL), whose holdings include the top social media stocks from around the world (namely in the U.S. and China), is up 42% this year, versus a 24% run-up in the tech-heavy Nasdaq.
-Going back even further, SOCL is up 62% in the last two years, versus a 45% jump in the Nasdaq.
-In the last five years, the outperformance of social media stocks compared to their index is 175% to 140%.
+The Global X Social Media ETF (SOCL), whose holdings include the top social media stocks from around the world (namely in the U.S. and China), is up 31% in the last year, better than the 27.5% run-up in the tech-heavy Nasdaq.
+Going back even further, SOCL is up 101% in the last two years, versus a 91% jump in the Nasdaq.
 So this is not a new phenomenon.

-However, this year’s outperformance has been far more pronounced.
-And it could continue that way in the coming years as social media continues to take over the world – for better or worse.
+Expect it to continue that way in the coming years as social media continues to take over the world – again, for better or worse.

 Get Your FREE REPORT